fknop/angular-pipes/CONTRIBUTING.md

 The `npm test` command gives you a test coverage summary in the standard output.
 If you wish to see a more detailed coverage report, a `html` report is produced in the `coverage` folder.

 ## Submitting changes

-* Fork the repository
+- Fork the repository
-* Checkout a new branch based on `master` and name it with the new feature / fix you want to do.
+- Checkout a new branch based on `master` and name it with the new feature / fix you want to do.
-    + `$ git checkout -b BRANCH_NAME`
+  - `$ git checkout -b BRANCH_NAME`
-    + Use one branch per fix / feature
+  - Use one branch per fix / feature
-* Make your changes
+- Make your changes
-    + Make sure you have correctly exported the pipe
+  - Make sure you have correctly exported the pipe and its module
-    + Make sure to provide unit tests
+  - Make sure to provide unit tests
-    + Make sure you provided documentation for your pipe (also add links to `README.md`).
+  - Make sure you provided documentation for your pipe (also add links to `README.md`).
-    + Run your tests with `npm test`
+  - Run your tests with `npm test`
-    + Make sure the tests pass and you have `100%` coverage.
+  - Make sure the tests pass and you have `100%` coverage.
-* Commit (explicit message)
+- Commit (explicit message)
-* Push to the forked repository
+- Push to the forked repository
-* Make a pull request
+- Make a pull request